jfbouzereau/explorer/README.md

 * Click on the workspace with the control key to create a new graph.

-* Drag an icon to an existing graph to change its type.
+* Drag a type icon to an existing graph to change its type.

+* Drag a type icon to a graph of same type to change its option.

 * Drag a qualitative (pink) field or a quantitative (blue) field to the corresponding slot of a graph to change its definition.